Curvaton-assisted hilltop inflation: Abstract

 \section{Abstract}

 Following the recent Atacama Cosmology Telescope (ACT) results, we consider hilltop inflation where the inflaton is coupled to a curvaton, simultaneously addressing two main challenges faced by conventional hilltop inflation models: the initial-value problem; and their viability for sub-Planckian field values.
 In standard single-field hilltop inflation, the inflaton must start extremely close to the maximum of the potential, raising concerns about the naturalness of the initial conditions.
-We demonstrate that the curvaton field not only solves the initial-value problem, but also opens up parameter space through modifying the curvature perturbation power spectrum, reviving the {\it cubic} and {\it quartic} hilltop inflation models in the sub-Planckian regime.
-We find viable parameter space consistent with the recent cosmological observations, and predict a sizable tensor-to-scalar ratio that can be tested in the next-generation Cosmic Microwave Background (CMB) experiments.
+We demonstrate that the curvaton field not only significantly relaxes the initial-value tuning required for hilltop inflation, but also opens up parameter space through modifying the curvature perturbation power spectrum, reviving the {\it quartic} hilltop inflation model in the sub-Planckian regime.
+We find viable parameter space consistent with the recent cosmological observations.